-Advocating for individualized community supports for Louisiana’s citizens who experience developmental disabilities
+Advocating for individual and family supports and services for Louisiana’s citizens who experience developmental disabilities.

 LaCAN is a statewide grassroots network of individuals, families and advocates who have worked together since 1988 advocating for a service system that supports individuals with disabilities to live in their own homes rather than having to be segregated from their communities in a facility to receive support.
 Specifically, they have advocated for implementation of Louisiana’s Community and Family Support System Plan.